Increase eBay Sales by Improving Photos

 Prep Used Items Before Photographing

 While some vintage and antique items sell better with a patina, take the time to clean up used items before photographing.
 Thrift stores routinely write on items with a permanent marker or grease pencil.
-An easy Google search will reveal many ways to clean these marks from various surfaces, such as this guide to removing permanent marker from anything.
+An easy Google search will reveal many ways to clean these marks from various surfaces, such as a guide to removing permanent marker from anything.

 Be sure to wipe the dust off of hard goods using a damp cloth.
 Rinse mud from the bottom of shoes with warm soapy water and machine washable clothing should be washed before listing.
 Use Goo-Gone to remove price stickers from hard goods like picture frames, mirrors, or ceramic items.
 Don't expect the customer to be able to visualize a clean item—you need to help them out by cleaning each of your items before photographing them.